Otherwise a Perfect Sky

 Whether vision or premonition or whatever, Cordelia's farewell kiss had been the right call.
 She didn't return, nor Angel, nor any of the people who had departed with them.

 Others, making shorter forays outside, likewise failed to come back.
-Percy, Vanessa, Crazy Jay.
+Mary Claire, Percy, Crazy Jay.
 Devon lost an arm, started teaching himself to shoot left-handed.

 Tara became adept at feigning command and confidence.
 She lost more weight, though, and the face in her mirror would have alarmed her if she had seen it on the street a year before.